seffradev/asterisk-rs/README.md

+# asterisk-rs

+An Asterisk Library in Rust

-# arirs
+## arirs

-An Asterisk REST Interface client for Rust.
+A crate for Asterisk REST Interface tooling